Her Campus Logo Her Campus Logo

 Happy reading!

-Hannah Workman is currently a sophomore at Penn State University studying psychology and journalism.
+Hannah Workman is currently a junior at Penn State University studying psychology.
 When she's not writing or being a Campus Correspondent for Her Campus, Hannah loves listening to music, reading, and spending too much money on concerts and Starbucks!